ericholscher/ericholscher.com/site/blog/drafts/beginners-guide-to-docs.rst

 and after you have the basic idea, you can expand your scope.
 The tools should be powerful and easy to use.
-This removes obsticles to actually putting words on the page.
+This removes obstacles to actually putting words on the page.

 Version controlled plain text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~